The Ascension Project

 When dealing their species of expertise, the Prospector gains a +2 bonus on initiative checks and Knowledge (Geo), Perception, Stealth, and Survival skill checks. +2 bonus on Bluff, Diplomacy, Intimidate, Sense Motive, and Survival checks.

-The Prospector also gains the Alien Firearms Proficiency, pertaining to the species they’ve studied.
+The Prospector also gains the Alien Weapons Proficiency, pertaining to the species they’ve studied.

 At 3rd, 6th, 9th, 12th, 15th and 18th level, the Prospector gets a bonus feat.
 The bonus feat must be selected from the following list, and the Prospector must meet all the prerequisites of the feat to select it.